Mr-C4T/LeCyborg/README.md

 LeCyborg dataset: [LeRobot-worldwide-hackathon/7-LeCyborg-so100_emg_sensor](https://huggingface.co/datasets/LeRobot-worldwide-hackathon/7-LeCyborg-so100_emg_sensor)

 ## Visualize dataset
-once you have it, you can visualize normally your dataset using the scripts directly from lerobot.
+once you have it, you can visualize your dataset using the scripts directly from lerobot.

 ```bash
 python PATH_TO_lerobot/lerobot/scripts/visualize_dataset_html.py --repo-id=USER/record-test